nimasaj/Radiojavan/Readme.md

-> This script is written in Python3 by Nimasajedi[at]gmail.com on 20th May 2017 to exctract/generate direct download links for musics, video clips (all possible qualities), podcasts and albums on Radiojavan.com.
+> This script is written in Python3 by Nimasajedi[at]gmail.com on 20th May 2017 to exctract/generate direct download links for musics, video clips (all possible qualities), podcasts, albums and playlists on Radiojavan.com.
 A copy of this script is running on http://mynext.pro/RJ.
 You may use it for free, but please give credits.

 ##